Salesforce

 Before you begin

-Important Considerations
+Important considerations

-The below are important questions that you will need to answer when you are setting this up within your practice.
+The below are important questions that you will need to answer when you are setting this up within your practice:

 How can you access your backups in the event of data loss?Do you know how to restore your backups should the necessity arise?

 Will you be able to verify your backups can be restored successfully?Do you have a policy in place to regularly verify your backups to ensure that they are being completed correctly and are able to be restored if necessary?
+If you're keeping one permanently stored weekly backup of your data, it's a good idea to check that you're able to restore this backup.

-Configuring Automated Genie Backups
+Configuring automated Genie backups

 Scheduler tab